sortland33/ThunderCast/README.md

     - Make performance and attribute diagrams using statistics generated when testing the model.
 3. plot_glm.py
     - Plot GLM flash extent density with satellite imagery in a paneled figure.
+4. climate_map.py
+    - Create a map of the United States with the climate regions colored.
+5. plot_rgb.py
+    - Create a RGB image from ABI data.

 ## Other Files
 1. solar_angles.py